bones0xab/Tp_Java/TP4/README.md

 Libraries :

-- Collections : It’s for Manage the objects in JAVA in easy manner.
+- Collections: It’s for Managing the objects in JAVA in easy manner.
-- HashMap : This is a data structure for store and retrieve the data using hash table for better implementation.
+- HashMap: This is a data structure for storing and retrieving the data using the hash table for better implementation.
-- Set : Also a data structure used for avoiding the redundance.
+- Set: Also a data structure used for avoiding the redundancy.

 Methods :